pingcap/community/governance/sig-charter-template.md

 Describes the current issues related to the modules covered by the SIG, but does not require the SIG's concerns.
 Take the Document SIG example:

-- There is no need to create a new feature document, the developer is responsible for that, and the Document SIG is responsible for reviewing and suggesting.
 - Branding, logo design, campaign, recruitment, etc.
 - Product Release notes, etc.